 The Higher Education Act of 1965 is the law that governs federal student aid programs.
-The Act has been reauthorized several times with the current law expiring in 2013; Congress extended this latest law through 2015.
+The Act has been reauthorized several times with the current law having expired in 2013.
 Reauthorizing efforts are underway in the Senate and House of Representatives.

-The National Photonics Initiative (NPI) requests that the Higher Education Act reauthorization include private-public optics and photonics vocational objectives within existing US Department of Education community college initiatives, such as Title III Part A. This will enable a national and geographically diverse vocational optics and photonics model to grow and help meet demands for a trained US photonics workforce.
+The National Photonics Initiative (NPI) requests that the Higher Education Act reauthorization include private-public optics and photonics vocational objectives within existing US Department of Education community college initiatives, such as in Title III Part A.